wesleymiles/striped-down/blog/lunch-break-sacred-places/index.md

 	<time class="meta-date" datetime="{{ date | postDate }}">Written: {{ date | postDate }} | Updated: {{ date-updated | postDate}}</time>

 	<h1>Lunch break sacred places</h1>

-	A journal photo collection of my inclination toward nature during breaks.
-At every job, I wound up finding a nearby place that became a home base of sorts.
-My lunch break became a break from people and screens.
-This happened viscerally and unintentionally, not to 'forest bathe.'
-My mind and body required it and I abided.
+    At each of my computer jobs, I wound up finding a nearby place that became a home base of sorts, on lunch breaks - my break from people and screens.
+This happened viscerally and unintentionally.
+Apparently, my mind and body required it and I abided.

 </section>